Home of Lord Shiva

 Things to carry:

-If you're planning to go to Kinner Kailash Yatra, which is a high-altitude trek in the Indian Himalayas, here are some essential things that you should carry with you:
+If you're planning to go on an expedition to Kinner Kailash Trek, which is a high-altitude trek in the Indian Himalayas, here are some essential things that you should carry with you:

 Trekking Gear: Good quality trekking shoes, trekking poles, backpack, and headlamp with extra batteries.